SAO Assessment

 Assessment Tasks

-Assessment for Swinburne Astronomy Online units do not include examinations: it is made up of a balanced mix of essays, projects, computer-managed tests and newsgroup contributions.
+Assessment for Swinburne Astronomy Online units do not include examinations: assessment is made up of a balanced mix of essays, projects, computer-managed tests and newsgroup contributions.
 In most (non-Major Project) units, the final grade breakdown is as follows:

-• essay: contributes up to 20%
+• essay or project contributes up to 50%

-• newsgroups: contribute up to 30%
+• newsgroups contribute up to 30%

 Newsgroup participation involves regular postings of queries and responses about the course content and textbook reading.
 A lively and informative dialogue is built up between participants, as well as with the unit instructors.